-Pablo Picasso once said every child is an artist.
-The problem is how to remain an artist once we grow up.
-Thankfully, New York City’s Bryant Park offers a solution for children and the young at heart alike.
+Pablo Picasso once said that every child is an artist.
+The problem is how to remain an inner- artist as we grow up.
+Thankfully, New York City’s Bryant Park offers a solution for all ages.
 Each summer, arts and culture activities blossom like peonies, filling the beloved nine-acre urban oasis with sweet sights and sounds.
-Bryant Park hosts more than 1,000 free workshops and classes, performances and paintings, movies and more.
+Bryant Park hosts more than 1,000 free workshops and classes, performances and paintings, movies and more, annually.

-Here’s a look at some of what you can expect from the arts and culture scene in Bryant Park’s summer events:
+Here’s a look at some of what you can expect from the arts and culture scene during this year’s Bryant Park summer events:

 Carnegie Hall is considered one of the most precious and important concert venues in the world.
 It’s where the joy of music is brought to life by some of the best singers and performers ever to grace a stage.
-Each summer many of these renowned mainstage artists and rising stars spread their passion for music to the Five Boroughs with the Carnegie Hall Citywide series.
+Each summer, many of these renowned mainstage artists and rising stars spread their passion for music to the Five Boroughs with the Carnegie Hall Citywide series.
 Manhattan’s Bryant Park proudly hosts several live performances each summer for visitors and locals to enjoy.
 The first performance of the year will take place at noon on May 22nd featuring the new-music marching band Asphalt Orchestra.

-Whether you aspire to write the next great American novel, short stories or simply want to say something through poetry, you’ll find inspiration and assistance in the park.
-With one of the most beloved libraries in the world across the street and statues of literary greats looking over your shoulder, Bryant Park is the perfect place to hone your skills and share your stories at one of the many free Reading Room programs hosted by Bryant Park.
+Whether you aspire to write the next great American novel, create a collection of short stories or simply want to express your feelings through poetry, you’ll find inspiration and assistance in the park.
+With one of the most beloved libraries in the world across the street and statues of literary greats looking over your shoulder, Bryant Park is the perfect place to hone your skills and share your stories.
+Writers Workshops are one of the many free Reading Room programs hosted by Bryant Park.
 Local authors and literary educators teach classes in screenwriting, creative writing, fiction writing and more.